Support Page Content

 - Make sure your reason for appealing the grade meets one of the 4 grounds for an appeal listed in the Grade Appeal Policy.
 If your reason for appealing does not meet one of those grounds, then you are not eligible to appeal a grade.

-- Fill out the Grade Appeal Form located at the back of the Grade Appeal Policy, and get the Department Chair's signature.
+- Fill out the Grade Appeal Form located here and at the back of the Grade Appeal Policy, and get the Department Chair's signature. - PLEASE NOTE: The Chair's signature can be a signature, e-signature, or another method that confirms they are signing the Grade Appeal form.
+Appeals cannot be accepted without the Department Chair's signature.

 - Prepare your Grade Appeal Submission.
 Go through the Checklist at the back of the Grade Appeal Policy to make sure you have met all the criteria and have all the required documents.

-- Turn in the Grade Appeal form (with signatures), the completed checklist (with your signature), and all your appeal documentation, before 5 pm on the Friday of the 4th week of classes to the Office of Academic Affairs (Sacramento Hall 234).
+- Turn in the Grade Appeal Form (with signatures), the completed checklist (with your signature), your narrative statement, syllabus, and supporting documentation to the Office of Academic Affairs (Sacramento Hall, Room 230) or by email to firstname.lastname@example.org, before 5 pm on the Friday of the 4th week of classes.

 - Students are strongly encouraged to make an appointment to meet with the Grade Appeal Coordinator, Dr. Emily Wickelgren, to go over the appeal so they can best know how to prepare the materials.
-Dr. Wickelgren can be contacted via email or at (916) 278-5344.
+Dr. Wickelgren can be contacted via email.

 Your submission must include the following: